josmar-crwdstffng/angular/aio/content/guide/form-validation.md

 Instead, it uses the `name` getter defined in  the component class.

 Notice that the `required` attribute is still present in the template.
-Although it's not necessary for validation, it should be retained to for accessibility purposes.
+Although it is not necessary for validation, it should be retained to for accessibility purposes.

 <a id="custom-validators"></a>

 ## Defining custom validators

-The built-in validators don't always match the exact use case of your application, so you sometimes need to create a custom validator.
+The built-in validators do not always match the exact use case of your application, so you sometimes need to create a custom validator.

 Consider the `forbiddenNameValidator` function from previous [reactive-form examples](#reactive-component-class).
-Here's what the definition of that function looks like.
+Here is what the definition of that function looks like.

 <code-example header="shared/forbidden-name.directive.ts (forbiddenNameValidator)" path="form-validation/src/app/shared/forbidden-name.directive.ts" region="custom-validator"></code-example>